ObjectivityLtd/UITricks.StaticWebsiteBoilerplate/README.md

   * `watch:styles` – Recompile Sass files on changes.
   * `watch:views` – Recompile templates on changes.
 * `serve` – Run application server for development.

-## Future plans
-* Move all path definitions from gulp tasks to config.js
-* Improved documentation
-* Tasks to prepare minified and optimized bundle
-* Easy integration with Vue.js